 Muloni said Uganda was expecting many potential exploration companies for the blocks given that the current price of crude oil was high and very attractive for investment.
 She added the cost of finding oil in Uganda has been very low at less than a dollar per barrel as compared to the world average of two dollars per barrel.
 “I am very pleased to announce that my five new brides are ready.
 They are very attractive and easy to find.
 I invite investors to come and take them up,” Muloni said.

-The Minister went on to say that the investment climate in Uganda was very conducive for investment singling out peace and security, infrastructure development, tax incentives and a good human resource made of youthful and educated population.
+The Minister went on to say that the investment climate in Uganda was very conducive for investment.
+She singled as incentives, peace and security, infrastructure development, tax incentives and a good human resource made of youthful and educated population.

 “Following this announcement, the Ministry will issue a Request for Qualification (RFQ) inviting interested firms and/or consortia to submit applications within a period of six months.
 Upon evaluation of the applications the successful firms/consortia will be issued with bidding documents comprising the model production sharing agreement and data sale regulations among others,” Muloni added.

-The bidding process will take five months and result in the negotiations and signing of production sharing agreements between Government and the successful bidders.
-The licensing round is expected to be concluded with the award of Petroleum Exploration Licenses to successful firms by December 2020.
+The bidding process will take five months and result in the negotiations and the signing of production sharing agreements (PSAs) between the Government and the successful bidders.
+The licensing round is expected to be concluded with the award of Petroleum Exploration Licenses to all successful firms by December 2020.